No Match Found

 Stock market returns generally have a negative correlation with inflation — with obvious exceptions like commodities — because higher costs can’t always be passed on to customers.
 Inflation is just one of many contributors to the S&P’s loss of 19% in 2022 though.
 Some of the major drivers of capital markets volatility include the likelihood of a recession over a soft landing, geopolitical instability, human capital issues and emerging ESG considerations.

 Third-quarter real GDP grew at a 2.6% seasonally adjusted annual rate, supported by consumer spending, government spending and a narrowing trade deficit.
 US growth is expected to remain positive in Q4.
 Consumer spending has slowed but remains in good shape — fueled by a tight labor market and strong household balance sheets even after accounting for recent asset price declines.
 The US economy still might lapse into a mild recession next year due to factors including high inflation, aggressive Fed tightening, a strengthened dollar hurting exports and slowing global demand.
 Our baseline scenario includes a mild 0.2% drop in real GDP growth for 2023 following an estimated 1.8% rise in 2022.

-Please note: IPOs with deal values of less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, and IPOs pricing on OTC Bulletin Board or OTC Pink Sheets are excluded from this narrative.
-Venture capital data is for US headquartered companies.
-Data from SEC filings and third-party databases are as of December 31, 2021.
+Note: IPOs with deal values of less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, pricing on OTC Bulletin Board and OTC Pink Sheets are excluded from this narrative.
+Later-stage median valuation is as of 12/13/22.
+Data from SEC filings and third-party databases are as of 12/30/22.